 Throughout the July sampling event, the freshwater CCC criteria for copper ranged from 4.47 µg/L-9.62 µg/L (Table 4).
 Calcium and magnesium samples were not taken at the Slikok Creek confluence and therefore a freshwater CCC criteria could not be calculated.
 The highest level of copper was noted at the Slikok Creek confluence, 8.16 µg/L, while the lowest level was estimated at 0.39 µg/L at No Name Creek (Table 4).
 When compared to the freshwater CCC criteria, no exceedances were noted.
 However, an exceedance cannot not be determined at Slikok Creek because a freshwater CCC criterion could not be calculated, calcium and magnesium sampling was not conducted at this site.

-Zinc samples taken during the May sampling event resulted in zinc levels that ranges from undetected at all three mainstem sites to 159 µg/L at No Name Creek (duplicate) (Table 5).
+Zinc samples taken during the May sampling event resulted in zinc levels that ranged from undetected at all three mainstem sites to 159 µg/L at No Name Creek (duplicate) (Table 5).
 The second highest zinc level was also recorded from another sample taken at No Name Creek, 98.1µg/L (Table 5).
 Freshwater CCC criteria ranged from 32.59 µg/L at No Name Creek (both samples) to 86.7 µg/L at Soldotna Creek (Table 5).
 Freshwater CCC criteria could not be calculated at Slikok Creek confluence because calcium and magnesium samples were not taken at this site during the April KRBWQM sampling event.
-This spring sampling event resulted in exceedances from samples taken at No Name Creek (both samples), Beaver Creek, and Slikok Creek-all tributaries to the mainstem Kenai River.
+This spring sampling event resulted in exceedances from samples taken at No Name Creek (both samples), Beaver Creek, and Slikok Creek-all of which are tributaries to the mainstem Kenai River.

 The July sampling event resulted in zinc levels that varied from undetected at four locations to 64.4 µg/L at Beaver Creek.
 Freshwater CCC criteria ranged from 40.56 µg/L at Skilak Lake outlet to 86.7 µg/L at Soldotna Creek (Table 5).
-This value could not be calculated for Slikok Creek confluence because a calcium and magnesium sample was not taken at this site during the July KRBWQM sampling event.
+The CCC value could not be calculated for Slikok Creek confluence because a calcium and magnesium sample was not taken at this site during the July KRBWQM sampling event.
 While the July sampling event did not result in any exceedances, the sample analyzed from Beaver Creek resulted in a zinc level of 64.4 µg/L and a freshwater CCC criterion of 79.66 µg/L (Table 5).

 Mapping potential sources of copper and zinc